 The task of replacing Cowher brought the Steelers to interview several candidates including the defensive coordinator for the Minnesota Vikings.
 Despite only one year of experience at the coordinator spot, Mike Tomlin impressed the management in Pittsburgh so much that they made him their new head coach.
 Retaining many of the same assistants that were present under Cowher, Tomlin sought to keep the Super Bowl mentality strong among his new team.
 This attitude proved fruitful as he brought them back to the big game in 2008, becoming the youngest head coach ever to win a Super Bowl.
 This game is best remembered for interception return for a touchdown before the half by linebacker James Harrison and the last minute touchdown caught by Santonio Holmes in the corner of the end zone as he was amazingly able get his toes down in bounds.
 Tomlin led his team to the Super Bowl again in 2010, but were defeated by the Green Bay Packers.
 They have been on the hunt for their next ring ever since.

+Following the uncharacteristically early round loss, there is great anticipation for redemption in 2018.
 The current team is led onto the field by QB Ben Roethlisberger.
-Entering his 14th season under center, Big Ben has hinted at retirement, but when he looks at the talent around him, it is hard to hang up the helmet and cleats.
-Franchise tagged for the 2017 season, running back Le’Veon Bell is coming off a tremendous 2016 season where he was the 3rd in rushing, despite missing two games to a suspension.
-Standout wide receiver Antonio Brown aims for a fifth consecutive season with going over 1,000 yards.
-Eli Rogers and Darius Heyward-Bey also provide reliable targets for Roethlisberger.
+Entering his 15th season under center, Big Ben has hinted at retirement, but when he looks at the talent around him, it is hard to hang up the helmet and cleats.
+Franchise tagged for the second straight season, running back Le’Veon Bell is coming off a tremendous 2017 season where he was the 3rd in rushing.
+Standout wide receiver Antonio Brown earned the title of team MVP along with a fifth consecutive season going over 1,000 yards.
+He hoped to continue the streak.
+Darius Heyward-Bey and JuJu Smoth-Schuster also provide reliable targets for Roethlisberger, who lost Martavis Bryant to a trade with the Oakland Raiders at the NFL draft.
 The offensive line, featuring Maurkice Pouncey, David DeCastro, and Alejandro Villanueva do a great job giving Ben time and space in the pocket.